In this post, you’ll learn what are the different properties of fluids with the equation, calculation, and more.

 A liquid creates an interface with the second liquid or gas.
-The surface energy per unit area of the interface is known as surface tension coefficient of surface tension.
-It also described as the tensile force on surface of the liquid in contact with a gas, such that the contact surface acts like a membrane under tension.
+The surface energy per unit area of the interface is known as the surface tension coefficient of surface tension.
+It is also described as the tensile force on the surface of the liquid in contact with a gas, such that the contact surface acts as a membrane under tension.

 Liquids have both cohesion and adhesion and both are forms of molecular attraction.

 - Cohesion allows a liquid to resist tensile stress

 - Adhesion allows it to adhere to another body.

 At the interface between a liquid and a gas, that is, in a liquid, the out-of-equilibrium force between molecules creates an imaginary surface layer, which exerts a tension force on the surface.
 This liquid property is known as surface tension.

 Surface tension has the unit of force/unit length or energy/unit area.
 Surface tension = Force per unit length in N/m.